-2. Write an Interesting Introduction
+2. Write an Interesting Title & Description

 Be sure to list the best features of the home.
 This would include location highlights such as proximity to restaurants and shops, universities, and public transportation.
 A mention of the kitchen, baths and laundry amenities is key.
 Always let your prospective tenants know if there is a yard, garden, or parking for their use.

 3. Don’t Overlook Unique Features

 It is important to be honest about the condition of your home.
-For example, a modern kitchen in Europe may not be the same thing in the USA.
+For example, a modern kitchen in Europe may not be the same thing in the United States.
 Your home doesn’t have to be perfect, just be as clear as possible.
-Also, be up front about any Rules so that there are no surprises when it comes time to sign the lease.
+Also, be up front about any Rules and Expectations so that there are no surprises when it comes time to sign the lease or contract.

 4. Keep Your Listing Current